melonrush13/csci5839/blog/assignment2.md

 Task Analysis is understanding the process of how people do their job, and the individual steps they take to complete a task from start to finish.

-This article reminded me alot about how I teach kids how to program.
-The lesson was computers need exact instructions to complete a task.
-Computers are not intelligent.
-We need to teach them exactly what to do, or they will not understand.
-I would make a peanut butter and jelly sandwhich in front of the class, by following the *exact* instructions the children gave.
-If they told me to put peanut butter on the bread, I would take the jar of peanut butter and place it directly ontop of the bread.
-It was a great experiment!
+I am a software engineer for my job.
+One of my largest tasks is submitting code.
+I submit my code using GitHub.

-Being a software engineer, I have to push my code to an online code sharing website called GitHub.
-Here is how the GitHub work flow runs for submitting code.
+Here is how the GitHub work flow runs for submitting code using the task analysis structure.

 ![Submitting Code](../Imgs/taskanalysis.png)